STAT545-UBC-hw-2019-20/stat545-hw-armetcal/hw02/hw02_gap_dplyr.md

 ![](hw02_gap_dplyr_files/figure-gfm/esoph_rates-1.png)<!-- -->

-Pink represents esophageal cancer, while blue are the controls.
+The esophageal cancer cases are represented by pink, while the controls are in blue.
+Titles indicate the number of grams of alcohol ingested per day.
+As the alcohol intake increases, so do the overall cancer rates.